 Skykomish River Valley is a part of the famous Cascade Loop with Hwy 2 as the National Scenic Byway.
 The Skykomish River is legally protected as a National Wild and Scenic River.
 With annually over 225,000 visitors to Wallace Falls State Park, 350,000 visitors to Stevens Pass Ski Resort, a future Snohomish County Shooting Center in progress, nearly 5 million cars passing through the valley, and the newly opened Paine Field Airport, local tourism and recreation industry is rapidly growing and need special attention and care.
 This industry relies heavily on high quality of landscape, infrastructure and user experience in order to be able to compete for top dollars locally and nationally.

-Sustainable tourism and healthy ecosystem WOULD BE special magnets to hundreds of thousands of guests which come to the Skykomish River Valley from all over the world to enjoy hiking, camping, skiing, sledding, snowshoeing, mountain biking, horseback riding, kayaking, fishing, rafting, swimming, river snorkeling, tubing, ATV riding and local attractions.
+Sustainable tourism and healthy ecosystem can be special magnets to hundreds of thousands of guests which come to the Skykomish River Valley from all over the world to enjoy hiking, camping, skiing, sledding, snowshoeing, mountain biking, horseback riding, kayaking, fishing, rafting, swimming, river snorkeling, tubing, ATV riding and local attractions.

 Skykomish Valley’s most outstanding asset is the nature.
 It is the perfect base to discover the flora and fauna of the Pacific Northwest, including rare and endangered species.
 The Skykomish River is the site of spawning salmon each spring and fall.
 It flows west through the Valley and converges with the Snoqualmie River to make the Snohomish River which discharges its waters into the Puget Sound.